Concentration of Equilibria and Relative Instability in Disordered Non-Relaxational Dynamics: Outline of The Proofs for Theorems and

-Conditioning on the value of $X$, we see that the computation of $\E[\Crit_N(B)]$ is similarly reduced to the computation of the expected value of the absolute characteristic polynomial of a matrix sampled from $GEE(N-1,\tau)$.
-To relate this to the term relevant to the second moment, we will condition $M^k_N(r)$ on the event $(U^k_N(r)=u_1,U^k_N(r)=u_2)$, to obtain a pair of matrices $(\bar{M}^k_N(r,u_1,u_2))_{k=1,2}$, which we describe in Lemma \ref{lem:jacobian-covariance-statement-with-energy} below.
+Conditioning on the value of $X_N$, we see that the computation of $\E[\Crit_N(B)]$ is similarly reduced to the computation of the expected value of the absolute characteristic polynomial of a matrix sampled from $GEE(\tau,N-1)$.
+To relate this to the term relevant to the second moment, we define $(\bar{M}^k_N(r,u_1,u_2))_{k=1,2}$, to be $M^k_N(r)$ conditioned on the event $(U^1_N(r)=u_1,U^2_N(r)=u_2)$.
 We will show in Section \ref{section:theorem-O1-section} that there are rank-$2$ matrices $E_N^k(r,u_1,u_2)$ such that we may write

-where $(A_{N-1}^1(r),A_{N-1}^2(r))$ are a pair of correlated $GEE(N-1,\tau)$ matrices and
+where $(A_{N-1}^1(r),A_{N-1}^2(r))$ are a pair of correlated $GEE(\tau,N-1)$ matrices and

 Thus to compare the first and second moments of $\Crit_N(B)$, we want to show that the contribution to the determinant coming from the perturbation term $E_N^k(r,u_1,u_2)$, as well as the effect of the correlations between the matrices $(A_{N-1}^1(r),A_{N-1}^2(r))$, are both negligible.